quantumghent/quantumghent.github.io/_pages/research.md

         <p>Fourth, a new type of statisitics is needed to analyse quantum experiments.
 We have introduced several key quantum statistical tests for achieving this, such as the quantum chi-squared test, and have solved central problems in the field of quantum hypothesis testing, where we derived the quantum Chernoff and Hoefdding bounds.</p>

         <p>Fifth, the QuantumGroup@UGent was the first to prove the equivalence of the measurement based quantum computation formalism to the standard quantum circuit model using a nontrivial mapping to tensor networks.
-Furthermore, our theoretical research on dissipative quantum computation led to a paradigm shift into the way we look at decoherence and invigorated a large worldwide experimental effort to implement dissipative protocols.</p>
+Furthermore, our theoretical research on dissipative quantum computation led to a paradigm shift into the way we look at decoherence and is invigorating a worldwide experimental effort to implement dissipative protocols.</p>

         <p style="margin-left: 40px">